Classification of Minerals: Macro, Trace, and Toxic Elements Explained

 Answer.

-Minerals perform several vital functions which are absolutely essential for the existence of man
+Minerals perform several vital functions that are absolutely essential for the existence of man

 Classification